If you need assistance regarding adoption, surrendering an animal, lost or found animals, wildlife, obedience classes, or general information,

-As an HHS receptionist and administrative associate for more than 15 years, Kathy Daly enjoys helping the public with all the joys and challenges of animal adoption and providing information about the wide variety of HHS resources and programs available, as well as a myriad of other tasks behind the scenes.
+As an HHS receptionist and administrative associate since 2004, Kathy Daly enjoys helping the public with all the joys and challenges of animal adoption and providing information about the wide variety of HHS resources and programs available, as well as myriad other tasks behind the scenes.
 She is an advocate for cruelty-free methods and products and a greener environment, and her home has permanent dog and bird residents and, on occasion, foster cats, dogs, and birds.
 Kathy holds a Bachelor of Science degree in Kinesiology.

 Robin Carroll has decades of experience developing marketing, communications, and public relations initiatives for both corporate and non-profit organizations.
 Leaving the corporate world behind to pursue her passion for animal welfare, she joined Hinsdale Humane Society as a staff member in 2013 and has never looked back.
 Today, as Marketing Director, she oversees all marketing and communications for the Pet Rescue & Resource Center operated by Hinsdale Humane Society, with a goal of spreading awareness about animals in need, through promotion, education, and advocacy.